zilishen/documentation/content/controller/admin-guides/install/using-helper-script.md

 ---
-aliases:
-- /platform/using-helper-script/
-authors: []
-categories:
-- installation
-- platform management
-date: "2020-10-26T15:32:41-06:00"
 description: Learn how to update NGINX Controller installation settings and manage the NGINX Controller service using the helper.sh script.
 docs: DOCS-261
 doctypes:
 - task
-draft: false
-journeys:
-- using
-- self service
-personas:
-- devops
-- netops
-- secops
-roles:
-- admin
 tags:
 - docs
 title: Update NGINX Controller Settings with helper.sh